eProsima/Fast-DDS-monitor/docs/rst/notes/notes.rst

 * Entity menu displayed right-clicking on them.
 * Support for Windows platforms.
 * Resizable charts in three different sizes: full screen, two chart boxes per row and three chart boxes per row.
+* Display two chart boxes in a row by default.
 * Re-nameable chart boxes.
 * Export charts data to CSV.
-It is possible to export a single series, a whole chartbox or all chartboxes of the monitor to a single CSV file.
+It is possible to export a single series, a whole ChartBox or all ChartBoxes of the monitor to a single CSV file.
+* Change the cursor shape when hovering over the legend and when action buttons are pressed over the selected chart.
+* Add information button on each ChartBox.
+* Normalize Y axis.
+* Button to interact with the ChartView.
+* Button to reset zoom.

 This release includes the following **bugfixes**: